 This is offered more often in flights flying in or to/from Asia.
 AVML is an Asia vegetarian meal for those who want no meat but prepared in an Asian-style dish.

-LCML – Low-calorie Meal
+LCML – Low-Calorie Meal

 The LCML is just as it sounds, it is a meal prepared to be low in calories.
 It is for people who want to restrict their calorie intake and most of the time the meals are about 400 calories.

-VJML – Vegetarian Jian Meal
+VJML – Vegetarian Jain Meal

 The VJML conforms to Jianism cultures, it has no meat, fish, eggs or dairy.
 It also contains no root vegetables.